rentruewang/mind/code/journey.md

 ### Open source in 2021

 Simplicity and readability being increasingly important after koila, in which I designed quite hard and so does all following projects.
-(You don't pay for what you don't use, the simpler the better, in maintainence and performance)
+(You don't pay for what you don't use, the simpler the better, in maintainance and performance)

 ### 2022-2023